aws-samples/aws-eda-slurm-cluster/docs/deploy.md

 so that it can list all users and groups.
 For SOCA this would be the Scheduler instance.
-Connect to that instance and run the commands in the **MountCommand** and **ConfigureSyncSlurmUsersGroups** outputs of the SLURM stack.
+Connect to that instance and run the commands in the **MountCommand** and **ConfigureSyncSlurmUsersGroups** outputs of the Slurm stack.
-These commands will mount the SLURM file system at **/opt/slurm/{{ClusterName}}** and then create a cron job that runs every 5 minutes and updates **/opt/slurm/{{ClusterName}}/config/users_groups.json**.
+These commands will mount the Slurm file system at **/opt/slurm/{{ClusterName}}** and then create a cron job that runs every 5 minutes and updates **/opt/slurm/{{ClusterName}}/config/users_groups.json**.

-### Configure SLURM Submitter Instances
+### Configure Slurm Submitter Instances

-Instances that need to submit to SLURM need to have their security group IDs in the **SubmitterSecurityGroupIds** configuration parameter so that the security groups allow communication between the submitter instances and the SLURM cluster.
+Instances that need to submit to Slurm need to have their security group IDs in the **SubmitterSecurityGroupIds** configuration parameter so that the security groups allow communication between the submitter instances and the Slurm cluster.
-They also need to be configured by mounting the file system with the SLURM tools and configuring their environment.
+They also need to be configured by mounting the file system with the Slurm tools and configuring their environment.
-Connect to the submitter instance and run the commands in the **MountCommand** and **ConfigureSubmitterCommand** outputs of the SLURM stack.
+Connect to the submitter instance and run the commands in the **MountCommand** and **ConfigureSubmitterCommand** outputs of the Slurm stack.
 If all users need to use the cluster then it is probably best to create a custom AMI that is configured with the configuration commands.